-Dato' Ng Lian Poh, a Malaysian aged 47, was appointed as our Executive Director on 29 November 2007.
-On 1 March 2014, he assumed the role of Chief Executive Officer.
-He obtained a Sijil Tinggi Persekolahan Malaysia from Sekolah Menengah Tunku

-Mohd, Kuala Pilah in 1988.
-In 1990, he started his career as a sales representative in API Sdn Bhd, a construction material trading company and rose through the ranks to become a Sales Executive before leaving in 1993.
-In 1994, he began his career in chemical distribution when he joined Thiam Joo (M) Sdn Bhd, a company trading in solvent chemicals, as a Sales Executive.
+Dato' Ng Lian Poh, a Malaysian aged 48, was appointed as our Chief Executive Officer on 1 March 2014.
+He obtained a Sijil Tinggi Persekolahan Malaysia from Sekolah Menengah Tunku Mohd, Kuala Pilah in 1988.
+In 1990, he started his career as a sales representative in API Sdn Bhd, a construction material trading company and rose through the ranks to become a sales executive before leaving in 1993.
+In 1994, he began his career in chemical distribution when he joined Thiam Joo [M] Sdn Bhd, a company trading in solvent chemicals, as a sales executive.
 In 1996, he joined SCSB and was appointed as the Executive Director of SCSB group.
 Dato' Ng Lian Poh is responsible for executing our Group's strategy and plays a pivotal role in developing our Group's business.
 He was instrumental in setting up and expanding our chemical distribution business in South East Asia region.